AlexDecker/GREAT/README.md

-# STEIN project
+# GREAT project

-Extensão para dispositivos IoT de até 7,5W, permitindo que estes sejam carragados via WPT padrão Qi.
+Extension for IoT devices up to 7.5W, allowing them to be charged via WPT.